raspberrypilearning/touch-free-tap/en/step_5.md

 --- /task ---

 --- task ---
-Write the loop to read distance and switch the relay on and off using hysteresis, preventing rapid flicker.
+Now replace your simple print loop with logic that switches the relay on and off depending on the distance.

 --- code ---
 ---
 language: python
 filename: main.py
 line_numbers: true
-line_number_start: 14
+line_number_start: 15
-line_highlights: 15-26
+line_highlights: 18-31
 ---
 while True:
     d = ultra.distance
     if d is not None:
         if (not is_open) and (d < HAND_ON):
-            valve.on()
+            valve.on()              # Open the valve
             is_open = True
             open_since = time()
         elif is_open and (d > HAND_OFF) and (time() - open_since >= MIN_OPEN):
-            valve.off()
+            valve.off()             # Close the valve
             is_open = False

-    sleep(0.05)
+    # Optional feedback
+    print("Distance:", round(d, 3), "m", "Valve:", "ON" if is_open else "OFF")
+    sleep(0.1)
 --- /code ---

 --- /task ---

 --- task ---
-Click **Run** and test the tap behaviour:
+Click **Run** and test your tap:
-- Place your hand within 10 cm → valve opens.
+- Place your hand within 10 cm → valve turns on.
-- Move your hand away → valve closes once past 14 cm and after `MIN_OPEN` time.
+- Move your hand away → valve turns off once past 14 cm and after the delay.
+- Watch the distance and valve state print in the Shell.
 --- /task ---